-A few other papers recently explored the formation of very extended radio emission in simulated clusters of galaxies, albeit with a more simplified approach than the one we are going to use in this work.
-By relying on the "classical" Transit Time Damping (TTD) acceleration (in which the re-acceleration is powered by magneto-sonic waves excited by the compressive part of the turbulent kinetic power e.g. \citealt[][]{cassano05,br07,2013MNRAS.429.3564D}) \citet{boss23} simulated the emergence of diffuse radio emission in in a suite of constrained simulations of the Local Universe to study the production of radio emission from turbulent re-acceleration in massive clusters, such as Coma.
-On the other hand \citet{nishiwaki24}, explored the adiabatic-stochastic-(re)acceleration scenario \citep[][]{bl11,bv20} and used a Fokker-Planck method to evolve the distribution of relativistic electrons in a perturbed cluster from the same suite of MHD cosmological simulations used in our Paper I. Limited to the analysis of a single cluster snapshot from the simulation, they found that if a conservative fraction ($\sim 1 \%$) of solenoidal turbulent energy is dissipated into magnetic energy and electron re-acceleration, a large fraction of peripheral cluster volume can produce detectable radio emission.
+A few other papers recently explored the formation of very extended radio emission in simulated clusters of galaxies, albeit with a more simplified approach than the one we have used for this work.
+By relying on the classical transit time damping (TTD) acceleration (in which the re-acceleration is powered by magneto-sonic waves excited by the compressive part of the turbulent kinetic power; e.g. \citealt[][]{cassano05,br07,2013MNRAS.429.3564D}), \citet{boss23} simulated the emergence of diffuse radio emission in a suite of constrained simulations of the Local Universe to study the production of radio emission from turbulent re-acceleration in massive clusters, such as Coma.
+On the other hand, \citet{nishiwaki24} explored the adiabatic-stochastic-(re-)acceleration scenario \citep[][]{bl11,bv20} and used a Fokker-Planck method to evolve the distribution of relativistic electrons in a perturbed cluster from the same suite of magnetohydrodynamics (MHD) cosmological simulations used in our Paper I. Limited to the analysis of a single cluster snapshot from the simulation, they found that if a conservative fraction ($\sim 1 \%$) of solenoidal turbulent energy is dissipated for magnetic energy and electron re-acceleration, a large fraction of peripheral cluster volume can produce detectable radio emission.

 In this work, we apply a full Fokker-Planck solver over a population of Lagrangian tracers.
-This will be done for about a hundred root-grid time steps (approximately yielding a $\Delta t=100 ~\rm Myr$ time step) of the simulation in order to test whether the complex cycles of (re)acceleration experienced by relativistic electrons can reproduce observational properties of MegaRH.\\
+This will be done for about a hundred root-grid time steps (approximately yielding a $\Delta t=100 ~\rm Myr$ time step) of the simulation, in order to test whether the complex cycles of (re-)acceleration experienced by relativistic electrons can reproduce observational properties of MegaRH.\\

 Our paper is structured as follows: In Section 2 we introduce our cosmological simulations and the post-processing numerical methods to evolve relativistic electrons.
 In Section 3 we present our results, including the observable properties of the simulated radio emission.
 We also discuss the physical and numerical uncertainties of our model.
 Finally, in Section 4, we present our conclusions.